rapid7/javascript-style-guide/README.md

     ```

   - [18.6](#18.6) <a name='18.6'></a> Use indentation when making long method chains.
 Use a leading dot, which
     emphasizes that the line is a method call, not a new statement.
+Chaining should use a 4 character continuation indent

     ```javascript
     // bad